 When can we observe them?
 Where to go?
 Was it worth it?

-I went to 2 of this places and I gonna do my best to give you all the information you need.
+I went to 2 of this places and I’m going to do my best to give you all the information you need.

 Leatherback turtles mission from San Francisco

 Yes, of course, I can bring you to see the turtles!
-The agency is not open yet but I have my own small boat! – Cesar, San Francisco, 5/04/2017
+The agency is not open yet, but I have my small boat! – Cesar, San Francisco, 5/04/2017

-Cesar is a cool dude, I guess he had to learn to live peacefully when he was surrounded by all his family.
+Cesar is a cool dude; I guess he had to learn to live modestly when all his family surrounded him.
 20 years ago, he decided to leave Medellin and came to live in San Francisco.
 His house and hostel are built around one massive Mango tree.

 We are leaving at 5 pm on his small boat direction playa Playona.
 It’s the biggest beach around, near 17 km after Acandi…